Wine Country Tri-Cities Washington

 Wines are a general term that refers to the fermented juice of any type of berry.
 However, most wines nowadays are made using the juice of freshly harvested grapes, and the term wine is now often used exclusively for such.

-The quality of the wines made in Tri-Cities is based on the grapes that are used to make them.
+The quality of the wines made in the Tri-Cities is based on the grapes that are used to make them.
 These grapes in turn are highly dependent on the soil and climate upon which they were grown.
-It is as if the grapes absorb the characteristic of their environment, distill their spirits, and then use these to give wines varying flavors of the Earth.
+It is as if the grapes absorb the character of their environment, distill their spirits, and then use these to give wines varying flavors of the Earth.
 In so many ways, drinking wine is drinking the distilled essence of the land that nurtured them.

 No other agricultural product is as sensitive to its environment as wines are.
 Small fluctuations in soil conditions and weather patterns can create wines that are not quite the same as wines previously produced in the same place, under the same conditions.
 Minute changes are captured by the grapes and produce nuances in wines that can never be reproduced.